PVirie/thinking/README.md

 ## To do

 -   [ ] Implement heuristically uncertainty minimization along networks (HUMN).
-    -   [ ] Use hippocampus as the relative pathway
-    -   [ ] Use cortex as the absolute pathway
-    -   [ ] Cortex temperature to allow adjusting smoothness of the results.
+    -   [ ] Added different positional encodings to the model.
     -   [ ] jax enhance phase III: use jit (remove if else in training functions)
--   [ ] Use human on Turing machine
 -   [ ] Test the algorithm with many elaborate example environments.
-    -   2D maze with 2D position as the state.
+    -   [ ] 2D maze with 2D position as the state.
 -   [x] Heuristic learning value estimate using max value from hippocampus
 -   [x] Improve metric model learning (added unvisit factor)
 -   [x] Fix cortex pathway with ideal model